kaustubh-karkare/glados/README.md

 ### Warning!

 * Since it is primarily designed for an audience of one, this tool is continuously being modified as I discover bugs or find new ways to improve my workflow.
-It most definitely is NOT perfect, containing edge cases and bugs that I have not yet encountered, despite having used it almost daily since July 2020.
+It most definitely is NOT perfect, containing edge cases and bugs that I have not yet encountered or fixed.
+But for what it is worth, I have been using it almost daily since July 2020.

 ### Installation & Usage